Brismuth-Apps-LLC/bulk-texter-lite/README.md

 If you previously installed the extension manually in Chrome and would like to switch to FireFox or Edge (recommended), you would just need to remove the extension on the chrome://extensions page and follow the instructions above for FireFox/Edge.

-You can follow these instructions to update Bulk Texter Lite if you installed it manually:
+You can follow these instructions to update Bulk Texter Lite if you installed it manually, and want to keep a manual installation (not recommended):
 1. Download the zip: https://github.com/Brismuth-Apps-LLC/bulk-texter-lite/archive/main.zip
 2. Extract the zip file on your computer
 3. Delete the contents of your previously installed Bulk Texter Lite / Google Voice Bulk Texter folder (but not the folder itself)